Fine-tuning Diffusion Policy Model

 print(f"Step {step}: Action = {action}")

-# This should send the action to the actual robot
+# Send action to actual robot

 # robot.execute_action(action)